Meet the Nominees

 Upper SM Canyon

-Reese Relfe has lived in the canyon for 26 years - 8 in Rustic Canyon, and 18 in Upper Santa Monica Canyon on San Lorenzo St. She has worked in the arts field for forty years and is now recently retired from accessory design.
-Involved with many organizations, she has served on the board of Everychild Foundation, as well as on the board of directors of SMCCA for 15 years.
+Reese Relfe has lived in the Canyon for 27 years - 8 in Rustic Canyon and 19 in Upper Santa Monica Canyon on San Lorenzo St. She has worked in the arts field for 40 years and is recently retired from accessory design.
+Involved with many organizations, she has served on the board of Everychild Foundation, and has been on The Canyon Alliance board (previously SMCCA) for 15 years.
 She is continually inspired by the history and uniqueness of the Canyon.

 Marilyn Wexler and her husband Cliff Merlo moved to Kingman Ave. in 1992.
 She is a native Angeleno and has a large interest in the city’s history.
-A few years after moving to Kingman she took a seat on the Santa Monica Canyon Civic Association’s board of directors, then became secretary and for the past six years has served as president.
+A few years after moving to Kingman, she took a seat on the Santa Monica Canyon Civic Association’s board of directors, then became secretary before serving as president for six years before its transition to The Canyon Alliance.
 She retired from a forty year career in biomedical physics and is currently serving as chairman of the board for the Institute for Public Strategy, a nonprofit involved with public health issues surrounding underserved communities.
+She is also the vice president of the Palisades Forestry Committee, which protects and promotes the Palisades urban forest.